randomx10/WRO2025-CHISPATEAM/README.md

 - Responsible for image processing, decision-making logic, and managing sensor data.
 - Runs Python scripts to interpret input from the Limelight and communicates with the Arduino through a serial interface.
 - Its high-speed processing capabilities allow us to manage simultaneous tasks like pathfinding, obstacle avoidance, and turn correction.
-- Includes an external cooling fan and heat sinks to maintain optimal temperature during extended operations.

 **Arduino MEGA**